zachhollow/zachhollow/README.md

 - Conducted quantitative and qualitative research from start-to-finish, including questionnaire writing, research design, vendor management, and end-to-end analyses.
 - Translated research findings into engaging reports, providing analysis to inform cross-functional teams on executing advertising campaigns across various paid media channels, including digital and social media, and traditional advertising.
 - Managed and updated a comprehensive macro datasheet in Excel incorporating VBA scripts for interactive sorting of time-series data.
-- Developed data visualizations, A/B testing, and ad hoc regression and classification models to identify trends and causal relationships in audience behavior, optimizing targeting strategies for client advertising campaigns.
+- Developed data visualizations and ad hoc regression and classification models to identify trends and causal relationships in audience behavior, optimizing targeting strategies for client advertising campaigns.
 - Applied geolocation methods and clustering algorithms to geographical data of retail consumers and policymakers, identifying opportunities to streamline advertising along shipping routes.
 - Implemented clean and efficient Python code for weighting, recoding, appending, and other data management tasks, setting a robust foundation for an analysis pipeline at scale and resulting in a 50% reduction in data processing time.